cryptobern/thetacrypt/src/protocols/readme.md

 There must exist only one instance of Context.

 ### Assigning instance-id
-Each incoming request (e.g., 'ThresholdDecryptionRequest' on 'ThresholdSignatureRequest' request) must be assigned an 'instance_id'.
+Each incoming request (e.g., 'DecryptRequest' on 'ThresholdSignatureRequest' request) must be assigned an 'instance_id'.
 This identifies each protocol instance with a unique id.
 This id will be used to forward decryption shares to the corresponding protocol instance.
-It is also returned to the caller (e.g., through the 'ThresholdDecryptionResponse' or 'ThresholdSignatureResponse').
+It is also returned to the caller (e.g., through the 'DecryptReponse' or 'ThresholdSignatureResponse').
 The logic for assigning an id to each protocol instance is abstracted in the functions `assign_decryption_instance_id()`, `assign_signature_instance_id()`.

 TODOs: